Succession and tenancy changes

 The table below shows the smallest household size allowed to remain in the property following a succession, a new tenancy upon death of the householder, assignment, or a mutual exchange.

-A single person would not normally be permitted to exchange into a three-bedroom property.
+a single person would not normally be permitted to exchange into a 3-bedroom property

-A single person with a right to succession on the death of the tenant would be permitted to occupy a three-bedroom property (see below)
+a single person with a right to succession on the death of the tenant would be permitted to occupy a 3-bedroom property (see below)

-A single person without the right to succession but meeting one of the criteria in section 'What if you do not qualify for a succession by law' may be granted a new tenancy of a three-bedroom property in which they had been living.
-However, this would not apply to a three-bedroom 'parlour' type house, when alternative accommodation would be offered instead.
+a single person without the right to succession but meeting one of the criteria in section 'If you do not qualify for a succession by law' may be granted a new tenancy of a 3-bedroom property in which they had been living.
+However, this would not apply to a 3-bedroom 'parlour' type house, when alternative accommodation would be offered instead.

 Succession